-Eleven credit hours of science or engineering courses.
+Ten (10) to eleven (11) credit hours of science or engineering courses.
 Relevant courses include physics, chemistry, or biology (physics highly recommended).
-Up to six credit hours may be in graphics/drafting.
+Up to six credit hours may be in engineering graphics/drafting.
 Two sequential courses must be completed in a single field and the third course must be in a different field.
-In some cases, certain technology courses might be applied to this requirement.
+In certain cases, technology courses may satisfy requirement.
+See IIT Core Curriculum, section D, page 25.